justbydev/justbydev/README.md

 ## Hi there 👋

 Good day!
-I am WooJun Ko who is interested in Android OS development and Machine Learning from South Korea.
+I am WooJun, Android developer from South Korea.

 ## Tech Stack
 Techs that I've used at least once<br>